Qovery/qovery-client-go/docs/JobAdvancedSettings.md

 NewJobAdvancedSettingsWithDefaults instantiates a new JobAdvancedSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDeploymentTerminationGracePeriodSeconds

+`func (o *JobAdvancedSettings) GetDeploymentTerminationGracePeriodSeconds() int32`

+GetDeploymentTerminationGracePeriodSeconds returns the DeploymentTerminationGracePeriodSeconds field if non-nil, zero value otherwise.

+### GetDeploymentTerminationGracePeriodSecondsOk

+`func (o *JobAdvancedSettings) GetDeploymentTerminationGracePeriodSecondsOk() (*int32, bool)`

+GetDeploymentTerminationGracePeriodSecondsOk returns a tuple with the DeploymentTerminationGracePeriodSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeploymentTerminationGracePeriodSeconds

+`func (o *JobAdvancedSettings) SetDeploymentTerminationGracePeriodSeconds(v int32)`

+SetDeploymentTerminationGracePeriodSeconds sets DeploymentTerminationGracePeriodSeconds field to given value.

+### HasDeploymentTerminationGracePeriodSeconds

+`func (o *JobAdvancedSettings) HasDeploymentTerminationGracePeriodSeconds() bool`

+HasDeploymentTerminationGracePeriodSeconds returns a boolean if a field has been set.

 ### GetJobDeleteTtlSecondsAfterFinished